dangnelson/WATERBEAR-Shed/05 Wall Exterior/Wall Exterior.md

 Start with the edges which will have *Hinges* on them first.
 One they’re done, drill the holes and insert the *Bolts* through the hinges to hold the weight until you can get the *Washers* and *Nuts* tightened on.

 #### Door Cutting Technique
 To cut the doors, adjust your *Circular Saw* to be about an 1/8 deeper than the siding.
 You can do this easily by adjusting the blade while holding in on one edge of the wall to compare it to the siding depth.
 To cut, start the blade above the siding towards the bottom, with the top edge resting against your rip guide and the blade pulled out away from the siding.
 Start the saw and slowly insert the blade all the way in, then start your cut upwards.
 Since the blade is curved you will end up with a small amount uncut where the marks meet.
-Use a *Small Hand Saw* to finish the cuts.
+Use a *Small Jab Saw* to finish the cuts.

 #### Open the Small Door First
 Once the small door is cut out completely, sever the nails you put in to hold the door in place using a *Mini Hacksaw*.
 Carefully attempt to open the door, keeping in mind the bolts are not actually attached yet.
-If there is resistance, you may need to confirm with your hand saw that there’s no section of siding uncut.
-Once the door is open, attach the nuts and washers on all the doors using a *Socket Wrench*.
+If there is resistance, you may need to confirm with your jab saw that there’s no section of siding uncut.
+Once the door is open, attach the nuts and washers on all the doors using a *Socket Wrench* with a *1/4" Socket*

 Finish your remaining cuts to open the double doors.